karlabrazil/QAAutomation/README.md

 II.
 FOLDER STRUCTURE
 The project can be downloaded via the Snapmart.zip file.
 Extract the file first then open as a new project.
-a.
-Resources.robot - this holds commonly used keywords that is used in our automation script file.
+- Resources.robot - this holds commonly used keywords that is used in our automation script file.
-b.
-TestCases - this directory holds the following: b.1 AutomationExam.robot - this is the main automation file that should be executed b.2 log.html - contains the log files in every run b.3 output.xml - contains the output file that can be configured b.4 report.html - contains the report file for the execution output
+-TestCases - this directory holds the following:
+  - AutomationExam.robot - this is the main automation file that should be executed
+  - log.html - contains the log files in every run -output.xml - contains the output file that can be configured -report.html - contains the report file for the execution output
-c. venv - this directory contains libraries and python packages
+- venv - this directory contains libraries and python packages

 III.
 RUNNING THE AUTOMATION SCRIPT
-The automation script file follows a sequence of customer logging in to purchase an order of Eggfruit Juice using his/her wallet.
+- The automation script file follows a sequence of customer logging in to purchase an order of Eggfruit Juice using his/her wallet.

-The main file is under TestCases > Automationexam.robot and uses keywords from the resources.robot file.
+- The main file is under TestCases > Automationexam.robot and uses keywords from the resources.robot file.

 To run the script in command line, please follow these steps:
 1. Open command line and place the path of the project using cd: cd *test cases path*